marina601/scooter-circle/README.md

 1. As a first time user, I want to understand what this site is about.
 2. As a first time user, I want to view a collection of products available on site.
-3. As a first-time user, I want to be able to see more products and user reviews.
+3. As a first-time user, I want to see more products and user reviews.
 4. As a first-time user, I want to view the terms and conditions of the site.

 #### Returning User